 How easy is it to switch to Bulb?
 It’s very straightforward.
 Give Bulb your meter reading(s), and the company will tell your supplier you’re switching.
 If your old supplier charges you for leaving, Bulb will refund you.

 Bulb Energy: should you switch?

-If keeping things simple is your biggest priority, switch to Bulb Energy.
-We don't just think it's one of the best green energy suppliers – we think it's one of the best energy providers, full stop.
+There are a lot of excellent reasons to switch to Bulb Energy.
+We don't just think Bulb is one of the best green energy suppliers in the UK – we think it's one of the best energy providers, full stop.

 Bulb's single tariff means no deliberation, and it’s also one of the cheapest in the market.
 The company’s customer reviews are also consistently good, most notably its five stars on Trustpilot.
 However, if you want 100% green gas, you have only one port of call: Green Energy UK.
 You’ll pay much more for your fuel there, though.